Back to state guides

 • Not permitted sales channel: Interstate Sales

 Yes, you can legally sell certain homemade foods in Connecticut under the state's Cottage Food Law, but Connecticut is not a casual "bake it and post it" state.
-Before you sell, you need an annual Cottage Food Operator license from the Department of Consumer Protection (DCP), product and label review, a current food handler certificate, and a sales plan built around direct handoff instead of shipping.
+Before you sell, you'll need an annual Cottage Food Operator license from the Connecticut Department of Consumer Protection (DCP), product and label review, a current food handler certificate, and a sales plan built around handing food to people directly instead of shipping it.

 This guide is current as of June 2026 and is built from Connecticut DCP cottage food guidance.
 Regulations can change, so check the official Connecticut Department of Consumer Protection Cottage Foods page before you file an application or print labels.